Back to blog

 curl --head http://httpbin.org/headers

-You can also use the -i or --include option to show both the response headers and the content in the output:
+You can also use the -i or --include command-line option to show both the response headers and the content in the output:

 curl -i http://httpbin.org/headers